 Camping at Kalaloch and exploring Olympic National Park

 The Pacific Northwest is a dream destination for so many.
 Sure, we have our rain and grey skies, but we also have incredible mountains, beaches and forests.
 Olympic National Park is the perfect spot to experience all of those things, and the west side in the Kalaloch area is really an ideal home base.
-Camping or lodging, Kalaloch has you covered.
+Camping or lodging, Kalaloch has you covered and you never have to go far to find the perfect PNW adventure.

 To be upfront about it, Kalaloch is NOT close to any city and visiting is dedicating yourself to a weekend or few midweek days.
-You won’t be at a loss for things to do with interesting sites and activities all around you, especially in the summer!
+You won’t be at a loss for things to do with interesting sites and activities all around you, especially in the summer, so embrace the road trip and head out to the coast!

 What you'll find...